zjh1943/mendix-antd-date-range-picker/README.md

 ## Demo Project

-1. You can access the online demo [here](todo).
+1. You can access the online demo from [here](https://demo-antdwidgets-sandbox.mxapps.io/) to show the features of this widget.
-2. You can also download the demo project and start it on your own Mendix Studio Pro.
-This can be done as follows.
+2. You can also download the demo project from [here](https://github.com/zjh1943/mendx-antd-widgets-show) to run it on your own PC.
-    1. clone the demo project.
-    2. run it.

 ## Datail of properties